Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Low-energy hydrodynamic theory of the nonlinear kicked rotor

-a condition that will be discussed in Sec.~\ref{Sec:validity}.
-In~\cite{Haldar2022}, typical values for $W$ and $g\rho_{0}$ were such that $W/(g\rho_0) \simeq 8$, implying that the observed dynamics of the NKR was mainly governed by disorder scattering events on top of which (rare) inelastic collisions were slowly thermalizing the system, similarly to previous works considering disorder in position space~\cite{Cherroret2015, Scoquart2020}.
+Together with (\ref{cond_KW}), this condition guarantees that the dynamics of the kicked particles becomes essentially dominated by low-lying Bogoliubov phonons, yielding an enhanced coherence of the system.
+In the recent work~\cite{Haldar2022}, typical values for $W$ and $g\rho_{0}$ were such that $W/(g\rho_0) \simeq 8$, implying that the observed dynamics of the NKR was mainly governed by disorder scattering events on top of which (rare) inelastic collisions were slowly thermalizing the system, similarly to previous works considering disorder in position space~\cite{Cherroret2015, Scoquart2020}.
 In strong contrast, when the inequality~\eqref{eq:lowenergy} is satisfied the density fluctuations of the wave function become strongly suppressed, corresponding to a suppression of particle scattering, and a pre-thermal phase can emerge.